 I had to run outside to get some more pinecones for the tree and didn't realize how freezing AND wet it is.
 The weather made it hard to barefoot but we managed to hurry.
 By the time Indio and I got to the bottom of the yard he was crying.
 Not because his feet were freezing but because he wanted to bring ALL the pinecones inside.
 Kids.
 I had to run down to get him then run back to the house.
 As if the fusion yoga class wasn't enough yesterday.

 This awesome Paleo biscuit recipe comes from Juli over at PaleOMG.
 She is genius for coming up with this delicious recipe.
 I can eat 4 of these without feeling awful or too full.
 It is great!

 I haven't had a biscuit in years.
 I so want to try these with some gravy for breakfast!
 I've made these 3 times in the last month.
 They turn our wonderfully each time and don't last very long in our house.
 For Thanksgiving, everyone was eating them before dinner, I guess that means they were a hit.
-I think they went over better than the zucchini bread (recipe coming soon!).
+I think they went over better than the zucchini bread from Against All Grain.

 I used fresh garlic once instead of garlic powder.
 I think they came out the same both times.
 I also use green onions instead of chives because they are inexpensive.
 You could probably use a sweet yellow onion too.

 1 large Asian/Japanese sweet potato or yam (around 2 cups mashed)

 3-4 tablespoons chives or green onions, thinly diced